2019 Georgetown Acceptance Rate: Class of 2023

 Are you an athlete?
 Georgetown’s got plenty of options for you.

 Georgetown offers a large number of intercollegiate sports, with extensive varsity, as well as club, offerings, for both men and women.
-So, if you’re not up to varsity level, remember there are plenty of club and intramural sports to try out for, too.
+So, if you’re not up to varsity level, remember there are plenty of clubs and intramural sports to try out for, too.

 Georgetown’s intercollegiate teams include: